SPF Settings

 | Address Value | The domain name or IP address for this directive.
 If linked to a known sender, the sender's name is shown.
 Directives with errors display a warning message. |

 | Lookups | The number of DNS lookups this directive requires.
 Counts above 6 are shown in orange; counts above 10 are shown in red.
-Void lookups are also flagged when present. |
+Void lookups are also flagged when present, shown in orange above 2 and red above that. |

 | IP | The number of IPv4 and IPv6 addresses this directive resolves to.
 Click a tag to view the full IP address list. |

-The total DNS lookup count and total void lookup count for your entire SPF record are shown above the table.
-SPF records with more than 10 DNS lookups may fail validation.
+Note: SPF records with more than 10 DNS lookups may fail validation.

 Actions